How to Stop Child Support from Suspending Your License

 How long does it take for a license to be suspended for nonpayment of child support?

-See also How to Get Child Support Arrears Dismissed in Ohio
+See also How Much Is Child Support in NJ

 The time frame varies by state, but generally, a license may be suspended after a noncustodial parent has fallen behind on payments for a specific time or reached a certain arrearage threshold.